afsalthaj/lambdaconf_2025/README.md

 ---

+### Generating OpenAPI  based on Rib script

-API gateway compiles Rib with valid global variables to be `["request"]`.
+* API gateway compiles Rib with valid global variables to be `["request"]`.

-Hence it knows statically the http request body, the path variables in the request route, And therefore easily generate an open API spec.
+* Hence it knows statically the http request body, the path variables in the request route,
+* Easily generate an open API spec.

-And any http calls that don't satisfy these requirements will become a BadRequest
+* And any http calls that don't satisfy these requirements will become a BadRequest

 ---
 ## Rib Implementation overview